 - A roundtrip international travel to the United States;

-- A monthly living allowance of maintenance and funding for books and professional activities;
+- a monthly maintenance allowance and funding for books and professional activities,

-- Basic health insurance not including pre-existing conditions and pregnancy;
+- Accident and sickness insurance not including pre-existing conditions or pregnancy;

-- Field work travel required by the program;
+- Allowance for field trips required by the program;

 - Academic training.